achakravorty/achakravorty/README.md

 - ⚡ Fun fact: ...
 -->

-<h1 align="center">Hi 👋, I'm Ashika</h1>
+<h1 align="center">Hi, I'm Ashika 👋</h1>
-<h3 align="center">A passionate Computer Science & Engineering Student @ TU Delft.I have a deep love for design and thrive on creative challenges.
+<h3 align="center">A passionate Computer Science & Engineering Student @ TU Delft.
+I have a deep love for design and thrive on creative challenges.
 Currently, I'm on a journey to master full-stack development and delve into the world of UX engineering.
 I'm actively seeking opportunities in these domains and excited to contribute to innovative projects.</h3>

 - 🔭 I’m currently working on **building my online Portfolio 👩‍💻🌐**